shindeabhi94/Shell-Scripts/README.md

 Bash Shell Scripts

-Purpose of this script is to Set Fs Full Alert on Unix Server.
+Purpose of this script is to Set Fs Full Alert on Linux Server.

 Clone script to your server